andrewvallejo/lettra_react/README.md

  I would love to work at \OmniBark\ because...
 ```

 Select OmniBark from the Wordiable Table, or edit the word without removing the `\` (in any order), which will update the appearances of all the other words that are the same.
 If you replace `\OmniBark\` with `\UniMeows\` will automatically change the document from

-`Dear OmbiBark Hirer, I would love to work at OmniBark because...`
+`Dear OmniBark Hirer, I would love to work at OmniBark because...`

 to

 `Dear UniMeow Hirer, I would love to work at UniMeow because...`

  all within the time it took for you to spell out `UniMeow`

 ## Wireframe